 This ride has a split personality.
 Kind of like comparing Mr. Ed and the Black Stallion.
 It’s a great winter ride; summer is a different story.
 But we love that it’s close to town and always offers up big views.
 This is a simple loop that passes by Horse Butte and then circles around Horse Ridge.

-After a short stint on Highway 20, you can race back to the barn on slight uphill quiet paved roads and a very smooth section of gravel.
+After a short stint on Highway 20, you can race back to the barn on quiet, slightly uphill, paved roads and a very smooth section of gravel.
 (Look for the buffaloes and yaks at Pine Mountain Buffalo Ranch, which is on Highway 20, a great place for carnivorous shopping, although you need to call ahead if you are stopping in.)

 Ride the route in the direction mapped (counter clockwise) as the “washboard” on China Hat road will feel less severe.

 The single track section can be avoided by taking Highway 20 at the intersection with Fort Rock road (~ mile 21) to the trailhead parking area for Horse Ridge.
 There is a good shoulder for riding.

 – Loop : 38 miles / 1800 ft gain

 – Surface: ~ 45% gravel, ~ 10% Roubaix (broken pavement), ~ 5% single track

 – eBike Friendly: Yes (if avoid the single track section as detailed below).

 – Location: Bend, OR